 This is a great start but leaves much to be desired.
 A more proactive stance would have been appreciated.
 For years, countries have banned shock collars and variations euphemistically referred to as: vibrate collar, static collar, pager collar, tingle collar, tickle collar, E collar, recall collar, electric collar, positive reinforcement collar, stimulation collar or remote training collar.
 Companies continually change the name in order to abdicate the law for their bottom line, profits.
 Therefore the wording of 10-17 (a) “Commercially available static correction devices used for training and containment of dogs are not subject to the prohibitions in this section”, leaves a giant loophole larger than the new Port of Miami Tunnel bored under the Biscayne Bay.
 As a Certified Dog Behavior Consultant (CDBC) and Certified Professional Dog Trainer (CPDT) and behaviorist, I see no reason why this should be exempt.
 With no regulation and zero barriers to entry, dog trainers are some of the most prevalent abusers of animals!

 Inflicting pain on another is morally repugnant and reprehensible.
 Any device that works by physically delivering an electrical current to your dog must be included in this ordinance.
 They are all inhumane and were designed to inflict pain and work on the same pain principle or they would be moot.
 Further, there are many more efficient, ethical and moral ways to achieve behavior change.
 These devices destroy relationships and dogs die as an outcome of pet parents’ and dog trainers ignorance and animal abuse.

-Ask yourself this question: would you subject your 2 year old child to a method of “teaching” or a piece of equipment designed to deliver pain in order to effect behavior change on another?
+Ask yourself this question: would you subject your 2-year-old child to a method of “teaching” or a piece of equipment designed to deliver pain in order to affect behavior change on another?
 I would hope you answered no. Then please do not do it to another sentient being.